Classic Homemade Pie Crust

 As a fundraiser, I began making homemade pie crust for The 200 Chicken Pot Pie Dress recipe.
 Our daughter, Deidra, was in the Miss Arkansas beauty pageant, and we used the earnings from those pies to purchase a Tony Bowles gown.
 That was right before Tony's dresses started appearing on the red carpet.
 It'll take more than 200 chicken pot pie sales to gain one of those dresses today.

-If you want to see the dress, go to The 200 Chicken Pot Pie Dress post.
+If you want to see the dress, go to the "200 Chicken Pot Pie Dress" post.
 It's stunning . . . that is, the girl in the dress is!

 Store-bought may be easier, but here are the benefits of making your own: